How I Set Up My A9 Bodies for Weddings

 The "My Menu" page, like most cameras, allows you to gather frequently used menu items into one convenient and easily accessible location.
 The Sony A9 also allows you to make My Menu be the default page that comes up whenever you push the menu button.
 Everyone's needs and priorities will vary with regards to what is chosen for this page, but here's what I use it for:

-- Auto Review: I mainly want this on when I'm shooting wedding receptions and formal group shots, so I incorporate a 5 second auto review into my preset 2 (flash), and have it turned off when I select preset 1.
-But I do occasionally like to override these settings, so it's handy to have it here.
+- Auto Review: I mainly want this on when I'm shooting wedding receptions and formal group shots, so I incorporate a 5 second auto review into my preset 2 (my flash setting), and have it turned off when I select preset 1 (available light, which I usually use for ceremonies).
+But I do occasionally like to override these settings, so it's handy to have the setting accessible here.

 - Monitor Brightness: I keep this here for times when I need to brighten the LCD for shooting outside.
 I find it easier to evaluate images using the EVF, since it's shielded from the sun, but of course I do have to use the LCD when showing images to the client.

-- Cleaning Mode: I'm not convinced that the sensor-shaking self-cleaning operation actually does anything beneficial, but I still run it sometimes.
+- Cleaning Mode: I'm not convinced that the sensor-shaking self-cleaning operation actually does anything beneficial, but I still run it sometimes anyway.

 - Date/Time Setup: for quick access to synchronize the clocks on multiple cameras.